Synthesizing Invariant Clusters for Polynomial Programs by Semidefinite Programming: Introduction

+Given an invariant template $I(\bm{a}, \bm{x})$, the condition for $I(\bm{a}, \bm{x}) \leq 0$ to be an invariant can be written as a quantified first order logic formula.
+If the template $I(\bm{a}, \bm{x})$, the program and specifications are all polynomial, Synthesizing an (in fact, the largest possible) invariant cluster can then be done by eliminating the quantifiers of this formula \cite{Kapur06}.
+The result will be a quantifier-free formula on the parameters $\bm{a}$, representing the constraints needed to be satisfied if $I(\bm{a}, \bm{x})$ are to be an invariant.
+However, quantifier elimination procedures are extremely time-consuming (with up to double-exponential time complexity), which means the above approach is only applicable in some tiny examples.

+In this paper, we present a novel approach to synthesize invariant clusters for polynomial programs.
+The key observation here is that we do not always need the \emph{largest possible} invariant cluster (or equivalently, the exact valid set $R_I$ containing \emph{all} valid parameters).
+Rather, sometimes it is enough to have underapproximations of $R_I$.
+From there on, we show that some underapproximations $R_k = \{ \bm{a} \mid p_i(\bm{a}) \leq 0 \}$ of the valid set $R_I$ can be synthesized by solving a hierarchy of semidefinite programmings (SDP) \cite{Lasserre10, Lasserre15}, where $\{ p_i \}$ is a series of polynomials with increasing degrees.
+We also show that, under some standard non-degenerate assumptions, the series of underapproximations $\{ R_k \}$ converges to the valid set $R_I$ w.r.t.
+Lebesgue measure as the relaxation degree increases.
+Therefore, by choosing a suitable relaxation degree, one can obtain an underapproximation of the valid set $R_I$ with desired precision.

+On top of the above algorithm that builds underapproximations by solving a SDP hierarchy, we also provide some additional techniques that increase its practical performance, such as adaptively partitioning of the parameter space and using alternative non-trivial polynomial basis.
+The issue of possible unsoundness caused by numerical errors in SDP is also discussed and several methods have been presented to ease its effects.
+Experiment results show that our approach is capable of synthesize invariant clusters that no previous methods could provide for some programs, and its performance is comparable with some state-of-the-art invariant synthesis methods.

+The main contributions of this paper are given as follows: \begin{enumerate} \item We presented the idea of invariant clusters in details, which could be useful in analysing evolving programs. \item We presented an algorithm to synthesize invariant clusters based on Lasserre's SDP techniques presented in \cite{Lasserre15}. \item We provided additional techniques that increase the practical performance of this algorithm. \end{enumerate}

-The rest of this paper is organized as follows: In Section~\ref{sec:preliminaries}, we introduce some basic notions and theories that will be used later, present program model of interest, and define the problem to be solved.
-Section~\ref{sec:overview} gives an overview of our approach.
-Section~\ref{sec:underapproximation} is devoted to showing how to underapproximating the valid set of parameter assignments.
-Section~\ref{sec:algorithm} presents an algorithmic implementation of the above procedure.
-The approach is illustrated by some experiments in Section~\ref{sec:experiments}.
-Some related works are discussed in Section~\ref{sec:related}.
-We conclude this paper and discuss future work in Section~\ref{sec:conclusion}.
+The rest of this paper is organized as follows: Section~\ref{sec:overview} gives an overview of our approach.
+In Section~\ref{sec:preliminaries}, we introduce some basic notions and tools that will be used later.
+Section~\ref{sec:underapproximation} is devoted to showing that the problem of synthesizing invariant clusters can be solved using the techniques in \cite{Lasserre15}, which underapproximates a certain kind of sets.
+Section~\ref{sec:techniques} includes additional techniques that increase the practical performance of the underapproximation procedure.
+Some illustrative experiments are presented in Section~\ref{sec:experiments}, Section~\ref{sec:extension} discusses how to extend our approach to deal with more general programs with more expressive templates.
+Finally, we conclude this paper and discuss future work in Section~\ref{sec:conclusion}.